simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - CloudWatch metrics (perf. metrics)
 - Access logs
     - can store data where the EC2 instance has been deleted
+    - on NLB, only captures TLS, not HTTP
-- Request tracing (application LB only) - monitoring HTTP requests from users to your application
+- Request tracing (application LB only) - monitoring HTTP requests from users to your application **TIP: ALB ONLY, NOT NLB**
 - CloudTrail logs (api call logs)

 #### Monitoring Elasticache